syncfusion-content/fileformat-docs/File-Formats/DocIO/Assemblies-Required.md

 Syncfusion.DocIO.Universal<br/></td></tr>
 </table>

-N> Starting with v16.2.0.41, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
+N> Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.

+N> Syncfusion components are available in nuget.org

 ## Converting Word document to PDF